joeromero/docs/cartodb_ui.md

 CartoDB features a geospatial database which is a database capable of storing geospatial information such as geometry.
 When you import data into CartoDB, you are importing data into a standard database.
 Under the hood PostgreSQL is running with the geospatial extension PostGIS.
 If you've never heard of these open-source tools don't worry.
 Just remember (or tell your technical people) that CartoDB is fully compatible with these technologies.

-## Importing your data
+## Importing data

 [SCREENSHOT TO DO: New Table modal window]

 Importing your data is easy, and you have several ways of doing it.
 Pick your favorite!

-1. **Upload a local file or URL**
+1. **Upload a local file**
+2. **Import directly from a public URL**
-2. **Sync using Google Drive**
+3. **Sync using Google Drive**
-3. **Sync using Dropbox**
+4. **Sync using Dropbox**

-The easiset of these is uploding your local file or pulling in a table from a specific URL.
-To upload a file, navigate to your Dashboard and click "New Table."
-In the window that pops up, just click on Select a File and find the data you want to work with.
+The most common method is to upload a local file or to pull data from a public URL.
+To upload a file, navigate to your Dashboard and click **New Table**.
+In the window that pops up, click on **Select a File** and navigate to the data you want to upload.
 You can also paste a URL in this field, and CartoDB will upload that data.
+On larger paid accounts, the interface will give you an option to Sync here.
 You can also import data from Dropbox or Google Drive.

 ## Syncing tables